wooky/pic2mcmap/ACTIONPLAN.md

-* Implement a program-specific format to save a map cluster (which is just going to be a giant NBT file)
-* Save to image cluster
+* Save to images with proper transparency
 * Save to map cluster
 * Open map cluster
 * Read from a config file